Do you want to improve yourself every day? Of course, you do, we all do, right?

 Set a benchmark for how much time you want to spend with your lover each day.
 How many date nights do you want to have, and what would you do each week to grow your intimacy with your lover.

 Consider creating a benchmark for how much time you want to spend with your friends.
 How much time are you going to put in each month and what do you need to do to maintain this minimum threshold.

 What do you love to do?
-Are you going to travel oversea twice a year?
+Do you want to travel overseas twice a year?
 That is what I do since a few years ago.
-I told myself that I would set it as my benchmark to travel oversea twice a year.
+I told myself that I would set it as my benchmark to travel overseas twice a year.
 What about you?
-How many oversea trips or adventure you want to have each month or each year?
+How many overseas trips or adventures do you want to have each month or each year?

-What should you do to maintain your environment?
+What should you do to maintain your environment and surrounding?
 Do you clean your house at least once a week?
 Schedule and create the benchmark goals to improve your environment today.

 5. Health and fitness